Some Benefits of Nitrous Oxide Analgesia:

 A sedation or hospital fee is required to schedule these appointments.
 The estimated portion (not covered by insurance) is due two weeks prior to the appointment.
 Unfortunately, we are unable to make exceptions to this policy.

 Nitrous oxide, or laughing gas, is the most frequent method for easing mild to moderate anxiety in children.
-It is also a mild analgesic and enables Dr. Weinstein to do small fillings without the need of an injection.
-When used for larger restorations, it makes the numbing a lot easier for children.
+It is also a mild analgesic and enables Dr. Weinstein to do small fillings without the need for an injection.
+When used for larger restorations, it makes numbing a lot easier for children.
 Nitrous oxide can be easily administered through a small mask that fits over your child’s nose.
 Your child will be asked to breathe through their nose and not through their mouth.
 As the gas begins to work, your child will become calm, although they will still be awake and able to talk with our pediatric dentist.

 At the end of your child’s appointment, they will resume breathing regular oxygen for five minutes, and all the effects of nitrous oxide will disappear.
 Nitrous oxide is an adjunct but may not always be adequate for very anxious children.